olmoplanio/symphonetica/README.md

 The compiled fonts will be generated in the `bin` output directory.

+The build process is automated using GitHub Actions, ensuring consistent and reproducible font builds into the `res` output directory.

 ## License

 All fonts in the Symphonetica project are distributed under the